ytyulkinaxway/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_config_secconfig.md

 {{< alert title="Note" color="primary" >}}All private keys stored in the certificate store can be encrypted with the Entity Store passphrase.{{< /alert >}}

 For more information on the certificate store, see [Manage certificates and keys](/docs/apim_administration/apigtw_admin/general_certificates/).
-Certificates and keys can also be stored in a Hardware Security Module (HSM), for example, Thales nShield Solo or Safenet Luna SA.
+Certificates and keys can also be stored in a Hardware Security Module (HSM).

 ## Configure certificates for API Gateway internal SSL channels